SL-ee/naverScholar/README.md

-# naverScholar
+# network of Mgov project
-Scrapers for 'network project' by Dive of Kyunghyang
+Scrapers and some files for 'network project' by Dive of Kyunghyang